mrfelixwong/nano-agent/README.md

 # nano-agent

 Learn AI agents from scratch.
-296 lines.
+Under 200 lines of code.
 No frameworks.

 ## Quick Start